RCS MediaGroup: Operations

-RCS MediaGroup's sectors include newspapers, magazines and books, radio broadcasting, the internet and digital and satellite TV; it also has a division which handles advertising sales & distribution markets across all media divisions.
-In Italy, the group manages large daily newspapers such as Corriere della Sera, publish popular magazines including Il Mondo; and a diverse range of school, university, and business publications.
+RCS MediaGroup's sectors include newspapers, magazines and books, radio broadcasting, the internet, and digital and satellite TV.
+It also has a division which handles advertising sales & distribution markets across all media divisions.
+In Italy, the group manages large daily newspapers such as Corriere della Sera, publishes popular magazines including Il Mondo, and a diverse range of school, university, and business publications.

-In Spain, through Unedisa it publishes leading daily newspaper El Mundo.
-It also has representation in Portugal, the United States and China.
-Already distributing the Italian version, in March 2008, RCS reached agreement with Global Media Publishing to launch a Russian version of its Sport Week magazine and develop a Russian language website sportweek.ru, which will be supplemented with mobile phone services.
+In Spain, through Unedisa, it publishes leading daily newspaper El Mundo.
+It also has representation in Portugal, the United States, and China.
+In March 2008, RCS reached an agreement with Global Media Publishing to launch a Russian version of its Sport Week magazine.
+They also planned to develop a Russian-language website, sportweek.ru, along with additional mobile phone services.

 The financial investment division holds interest in the capital of major Italian companies, including Banca Intesa, the internet company Dada, and Pirelli (which holds a complementary cross-holding).

 The company employs 5,558 employees.